Tarique-B-DevOps/Java-App-Jenkins-CI-CD-Pipeline-Maven-Tomcat/README.md

-# Jenkins CI/CD pipeline for Java application with Maven and Tomcat.
+# Jenkins CI/CD pipeline for Java application with Maven, Tomcat and Google Cloud.

 ### Tools & Technologies Used